slimnate/blog/_posts/2026-02-02-skill-progress.md

 Future considerations for this functionality are:
 - Ensuring that stale cache entries are removed after expiring, via some sort of garbage collection functionality
 - Ensuring that cache does not balloon and consume too much memory, crashing the application.
 - Evaluate real-world performance improvements, and optimal TTL value.
-Also not sure if this is an effective caching method when using serverless functions - further research needed.

 # Real World Usage

-This project is currently used on my [GitHub profile readme](https://github.com/slimnate) as well as my developer portfolio - ([nathanhoyt.dev](https://nathanhoyt.dev))
+This project is currently used on my [GitHub profile README](https://github.com/slimnate) as well as my developer portfolio - ([nathanhoyt.dev](https://nathanhoyt.dev)).

 # Lessons and Takeaways